kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 ## Additional Thoughts

-- It might be necessary to run multiple function controllers in the same cluster that reconcile the same CRD. (e.g. one that schedules the function locally, one that schedules it in a different cluster).
+- It might be necessary to run multiple function controllers in the same cluster that reconcile the same CRD.
+For example, the user may need to run one that schedules the function locally, and the one that schedules it in a different cluster.
 The `Function` CRD should support this.

 ## Open Issues

-The following is a list of open issues that need to be further addressed
+The following is a list of open issues that need to be further addressed.

 1. How to create ServiceAccounts to push docker images required for Tekton.
-2. The design and verification of the bundled docker registry.
+2. The design and verification of the bundled Docker registry.

 ## Appendix A. Function Custom Resource Definition